Health officials warn NYC could run out of virus test swabs

-NEW YORK (AP) — New York City is in danger of running out of swabs for COVID-19 tests and should only test hospitalized patients, the city health department said in a memo to health care providers over the weekend.
+NEW YORK (AP) — New York City is in danger of running out of swabs for COVID-19 tests and is urging medical providers to continue testing only patients who are gravely ill, the city health department said in a memo to health care providers.

 “As the swab supply continues to decline, there is a real possibility hospitals will completely run out,” the April 11 health alert said.
 “At this time, providers are reminded to only test hospitalized patients in order to preserve resources that are needed to diagnose and appropriately manage patients with more severe illness.”